ying-tang/help-documentation/_horizon/launch-instance-from-horizon.md

 ![Custom script]({{site.baseurl}}/img/launch_instance_script.png)

 If your browser supports the **HTML5 File API**, you may click **Browse** to load your script from a file.
-The size of your script should not exceed 16 Kb.
+The size of your script should not exceed **16 Kb**.

 In the **Disk Partition** drop-down menu, you can select **Automatic** to resize the disk and set it to a single partition, or you can select **Manual** to create multiple partitions on the disk.

-Select the **Configuration Drive** checkbox if you want to write metadata to a special configuration drive, and specify the metedata in the **Metadata** tab.
-When the instance boots, it attaches to the configuration drive and accesses the metadata.
+Select the **Configuration Drive** checkbox if you want to write metadata to a special configuration drive, then specify your metadata in the **Metadata** tab.
+When the instance boots, it attaches to the configuration drive for access to your metadata.

 #### The Metadata tab